tc39/notes/es7/2016-07/jul-27.md

 BN: Yes.

-DH: in this proposal, no matter what, all imports will be loaded beforehand. it's only that evaluation will be deferred until it reaches that point in the code.
+DH: In this proposal, no matter what, all imports will be loaded beforehand.
+It's only that evaluation will be deferred until it reaches that point in the code.

-AWB: do you hoist evaluation as well as instantiation - i would expect that hoisting for consistency with top-level imports
+AWB: Do you hoist evaluation as well as instantiation? - I would expect hoisting, for consistency with top-level imports

 BN: the ability to have nested imports gives you a tool to control relative execution of import declarations to other statements